Profit = Revenues – Expenses. Profitability rate = Profit / Revenues.

 Profit = 1,000 USD

-The conclusion is that the first employee earns 1,000 USD, and another employee made 500 USD.
+The conclusion is that the first lawyer earns 1,000 USD, and another lawyer made 500 USD.

 Is this calculation trustworthy and reliable?

-We believe it’s not, because we can’t precisely know each employee’s real contribution to the profit generation.
+We believe it’s not, because we can’t precisely know each lawyer’s real contribution to the profit generation.
 In other words, we didn’t include qualitative assumptions in this assessment.
-It’s possible that the second employee works more valuable tasks, and his contribution is higher.
+It’s possible that the second lawyer works more valuable tasks, and his contribution is higher.

-But how to find out which employee creates profit and which not?
+But how to find out which lawyer creates profit and which not?

 To make a reliable assessment, you need to view an overall picture and return to the client’s profitability.
-Identify which employees are mostly involved in low profit-generating clients and which employee is primarily involved in high profit-generating clients.
+Identify which lawyers are mostly involved in low profit-generating clients and which lawyer is primarily involved in high profit-generating clients.
+This is why calculation of each client profitability is important.

 Have accurate timesheet calculations of hours and expenses

 As mentioned, the only way to determine profit generated from a specific client is to make a cost allocation to them.
-But it’s impossible to make cost allocation without accurate time hours calculation.
+But it’s impossible to make cost allocation without accurate attorney’s hours calculation.

 That can be quite challenging because that may require significant manual work for hours calculation.
 Such manual work brings on more costs, so the final result of this approach is not guaranteed.
 Automated timesheet system is a better solution, but it also requires each employee’s time and effort.

-Still, a simple timesheet management software with accurate and minimal required entries could be a reasonable solution.
+Still, a simple law firm time tracking software with accurate and minimal required entries could be a reasonable solution.

 Investigate which clients and projects have low profitability